2013 New York City mayoral election

-The 2013 New York City mayoral election occurred on November 5, 2013, along with elections for Comptroller, Public Advocate, Borough President, and members of the New York City Council.
-The incumbent mayor of New York City, Michael Bloomberg, a Republican-turned-Independent, was term-limited and thus unable to seek re-election to a fourth term in office.
+An election for the mayor of New York City occurred on November 5, 2013, along with elections for comptroller, public advocate, borough president, and members of the New York City Council.
+The incumbent mayor, Michael Bloomberg, a Republican-turned-Independent, was term-limited and thus unable to seek re-election to a fourth term in office.

 Primary elections were held on September 10, 2013.
 The Republican nominee was former Metropolitan Transportation Authority Chairman Joe Lhota.
 New York City Public Advocate Bill de Blasio was the Democratic nominee.
 De Blasio was elected mayor with 73.15% of the vote, becoming the first Democrat to win a mayoral election in the city since 1989.
-This election ended the Republicans five-election winning streak.
-This election had the lowest turnout in a New York mayoral election since the participation of women in 1917, with a turnout of 13.4% of registered voters.
+Democrats flipped back the boroughs of Manhattan and Queens.

 Background

 Republican and Republican-endorsed candidates had won five successive mayoral elections in New York City.
 Republican Rudy Giuliani was elected in 1993 and re-elected in 1997.
 Republican Michael Bloomberg was then elected in 2001 and re-elected in 2005.
 He left the Republican Party in 2007, and successfully persuaded the city council to extend the city's term limits law so that he could run for a third term.
 He was re-elected as an Independent on the Republican and Independence/Jobs & Education ballot lines in 2009.
 The term limits law was subsequently changed by a referendum in 2010, reverting the limit to two terms.